airshipit/pegleg/doc/source/developer-overview.rst

 .. code-block:: console

-  # Quick way of building a venv and installing all required dependencies into
+  # Quick way of building a virtualenv and installing all required
-  # it.
+  # dependencies into it.
   tox -e py36 --notest
   source .tox/py36/bin/activate
   pip install -e .